U.S. Department of Transportation

 Exploratory Advanced Research Program

-Highway transportation research is collecting and analyzing an increasing amount of video data.
+Highway transportation researchers are collecting and analyzing an increasing amount of video data.
 Reasons include recent technological breakthroughs that provide new and enhanced visual and other sensors for conducting research in multiple areas such as system planning, operations, safety, and infrastructure condition assessment.

-The Strategic Highway Research Program (SHRP) 2 safety area includes elements of the above types of data in the naturalistic driving study.
-The amount of data can be orders of magnitude larger than what the highway research has worked with previously with research results expected to exceed one petabyte.
+The Strategic Highway Research Program (SHRP) 2 safety area includes elements of the above types of data in the naturalistic driving study (NDS).
+The amount of data can be orders of magnitude larger than what the highway researcher has worked with previously with research results expected to exceed one petabyte.
+FHWA’s EAR Program working with the Office of Safety R&D is sponsoring five research projects that will explore breakthroughs in machine learning to automate extraction of safety data from NDS such as SHRP2 project.
+The NDS involved collection of data on the daily travels of 3,150 volunteer drivers, whose vehicles were heavily instrumented for the study.
+Those drivers traveled 49.5 million miles during the study period, resulting in over 1.2 million hours of video and vehicle data.
 See http://www.trb.org/StrategicHighwayResearchProgram2SHRP2/Public/Pages/Safety_153.aspx, for more information on the SHRP2 safety area.